Heartstitched/Error-Ghost/HS-HR_Error/readme.txt

 Pet his head, scarf, or hands to get a response from him.
 You can also dress him up with various accessories and give him items to interact with.

 Double-click on his body to open his interaction menu.
 You can perform an ACTion or ask him a question to chat.

+If you've already read something, you can hold CTRL to fast forward his dialogue.
+Double-click on a dialogue bubble to dismiss the whole conversation.
+If the balloon is too small to hold all the text, then you can scroll over it to read the previous lines.

 Error's hostage/friend, Blue (Underswap Sans) is also here to hang out!
 He's a lot nicer than Error and could really use some friendly company.
 He will appear randomly and can be asked to go away after being summoned.

 ___
 VERSIONS & UPDATES:
 (v.1.0) - Initial Release
+(v.1.2) - General Update

 ___
 CREDITS: